 In the era of smart phones and gadgets like tabs the acceptability or use of an app by the customer depends upon the UX or the interface that the customer interacts with.
 Thus, it is utmost important to gauge and test the look and feel of a mobile app before it is released to the open market.

 It is necessary that the mobile app stands out and for that one has to have a stunning UX which is easy to follow and have the right kind of color, font, background and navigation buttons/ options.
 The outstanding interface is all that the customer needs as they are least concerned about the hard coding or technology at the back end used to build the app.

-There are various basic points to be kept in mind and paid attention to when deciding the UX.
-They are as follows:
+Basic points to be kept in mind & paid attention to when deciding the UX.

 The frequency of use of the app.
 Consider whether the app is important and is to be used on a daily basis viz a viz once in a while.
 Also, the target users are of which segment and age group.

 An app should be super functional not only good to look at.
 A choice between including the number of functions in an app and adding to its complexity versus making it easy to use.
 There should be a focus on elements like the target screen size and certain features for e.g. a virtual keyboard popping up on demand.

 An app should have a perfect balance of a good design, appeal to the eye and ease of use at the same time not looking cluttered.
 The color pattern and contrast needs to be decided precisely.
 Merging of the app within the background and user getting lost should not happen.